How Many 50s Make 1000

 Understanding the Problem: Division as Repeated Subtraction

 At its core, the question "How many 50s make 1000?" is a division problem.
-Division is essentially repeated subtraction.
+In real terms, division is essentially repeated subtraction.
 Imagine you have 1000 apples, and you want to divide them into bags of 50 apples each.
-How many bags will you need?
-This is the same as asking how many times you can subtract 50 from 1000 before you reach zero.
+Still, how many bags will you need?
+Think about it: this is the same as asking how many times you can subtract 50 from 1000 before you reach zero.
 This visual representation helps connect abstract mathematical concepts to tangible, real-world scenarios.

 Method 1: Direct Division